 All furniture must remain in the assigned room.
 No college-provided furnishings may be removed from the room.
-You may provide additional furnishings such as carpets, chairs, and sofas as long as the items meet federal fire resistance standards; however, they may not block or unduly restrict exits to the room.
+You may provide additional furnishings such as carpets, chair and sofas as longs as the items meet federal fire resistance standards; however they may not block or unduly restrict exits to the room.
 All personal articles must be removed prior to your departure from your room or you may be charged for the removal of property not original to the room.
 Outlined below are additional guidelines to adhere to when furnishing your residential space:

 - Waterbeds are prohibited. - Do not place mattresses directly on the floor. - Only beds specifically designed to be lofted will be permitted. - Do not use concrete blocks or bricks to raise the bed, as these cause unusual wear and tear and pose a potential safety hazard.
-Bed raisers specifically designed for this purpose are permitted. - No college-issued furniture may be used for outdoor purposes unless it is deck furniture on approved balconies, porches or other outside areas. - Only furniture intended for use outdoors (patio/deck furniture) may be used or stored outside.
-Indoor furniture (i.e. couches, loveseats, etc.) may not be used or stored outdoors.
+Bed raisers specifically designed for this purpose are permitted. - No college-issued furniture may be used for outdoor purposes, unless it is deck furniture on approved balconies, porches or other outside areas. - Lounge or common area furniture may not be removed from the public area and/or placed in individual rooms.